OlenDavis/angoolar/README.md

 e.g. GuruConfig

 ### 999*_*.tail.js Angoolar Final Page Setup Scripts
-Any scripts that need to run after really everything to do with zAngular has been declared. e.g. 9990_application.tail.coffee
+Any scripts that need to run after really everything to do with Angoolar has been declared. e.g. 9990_application.tail.coffee

 In addition to these, there are several special files with basically established naming: